tdewin/best-practices-guide/resource_planning/direct_san.md

 # Direct Storage Access

-Under "Direct Storage Access" mode selection Veeam summarize the VMware own "Direct SAN Access" and the Veeam own  "Direct NFS Access" modes.
+Under "Direct Storage Access" mode selection Veeam summarize the VMware own "Direct Storage Access" and the Veeam own  "Direct NFS Access" modes.

 The Direct Storage Access Mode uses a direct data path (a Fibre Channel or iSCSI) between the VMFS datastore and the backup proxy for data transfer.
 The Proxy need at least read access to the datastores so